iximiuz/awesome-container-tinkering/RUNTIMES.md

 A Docker-like tool written in Python and using FreeBSD jails instead of Linux namespaces & co.

+## Container-runtime shims

+A piece of software that sits in between a low-level container runtime and a higher-level container runtime.

+### conmon

+<a href="https://github.com/containers/conmon">conmon</a> - "An OCI container runtime monitor."

+### conmon-rs

+<a href="https://github.com/containers/conmon-rs">conmon-rs</a> - conmon, but in Rust.

+### containerd-runtime-shim

+<a href="https://github.com/containerd/containerd/blob/main/runtime/v2/README.md">containerd-runtime-shim</a> - "A first class shim API [and a few implementations] for runtime authors to integrate with containerd."

+### 🎓 shimmy

+<a href="https://github.com/iximiuz/shimmy">shimmy</a> - a toy container runtime shim written for educational purposes.
+Part of the **conman** project.

 ## Introspection and debugging tools

 ### cdebug